 To make scones, preheat your oven to 400°F. Line a rimmed baking sheet with unbleached parchment paper, and set it aside.

-Turn the dough out onto a lightly floured surface, and pat into a rectangle.
-Roll out until the rectangle is about 1/2-inch thick, and about 4-inches x 10-inches, squaring the edges to smooth any cracks in the dough.
-Using a large knife or bench scraper, cut the dough into 8 triangles by slicing it in half widthwise, each half in two, then each quarter in two triangles.
+Turn the dough out onto a lightly floured surface, and pat into a square, handling it as little as possible.
+Working quickly, roll out with a rolling pin until the square is about 3/4-inch thick.
+Press a metal bench scraper or other flat tool against the edges of the square to smooth any cracks in the dough and square the edges.
+Using a large knife or bench scraper, cut the dough into 4 equal squares, then each square into 2 triangles by slicing it in half width-wise.
 Place the triangles of dough about 1-inch apart from one another on the prepared baking sheet.
 Brush the tops with a bit of milk, and sprinkle with a tiny bit of sugar, if you like.
 Place the baking sheet in the freezer for about 15 minutes, or until the scones are firm.

-Place the baking sheet in the center of the preheated oven and bake until puffed and firm to the touch, and beginning to brown on the edges (about 18 minutes).
+Place the baking sheet in the center of the preheated oven and bake until the scones are puffed and firm to the touch, and just beginning to brown on the edges (about 18 minutes).
 Remove from the oven and allow to set briefly before serving warm or at room temperature.